inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 a warning dialog will appear.
 Because the new input invalidates the current results, the user will be asked if they want to proceed.
 Choosing to proceed will abort the active query and clear the existing sentences, while canceling will keep the current data intact.
 If a recalled sentence is shown on the screen with an error message from a failed request, it counts as a displayed sentence.
-But if the error message has no recalled sentence, it disappears without showing a prompt.
+But when there is no sentence on screen, for example, when an error occurred, or the user chose "speak" or moved on before the sentence appeared, the state is cleared without asking the user anything because there is nothing to discard.

 ### Single-sentence mode